Kingxukai/linux/Documentation/networking/device_drivers/ethernet/freescale/dpaa2/overview.rst

 	    DPMCP.3

-Hardware objects can be created and destroyed dynamically, providing the ability to hot plug/unplug objects in and out of the DPRC.
+Hardware objects can be created and destroyed dynamically, providing the ability to hot plug/unplug objects in and out of the woke DPRC.

 A DPRC has a mappable MMIO region (an MC portal) that can be used to send MC commands.
 It has an interrupt for status events (like hotplug).
-All objects in a container share the same hardware "isolation context".
+All objects in a container share the woke same hardware "isolation context".
-This means that with respect to an IOMMU the isolation granularity is at the DPRC (container) level, not at the individual object level.
+This means that with respect to an IOMMU the woke isolation granularity is at the woke DPRC (container) level, not at the woke individual object level.

-DPRCs can be defined statically and populated with objects via a config file passed to the MC when firmware starts it.
+DPRCs can be defined statically and populated with objects via a config file passed to the woke MC when firmware starts it.

 DPAA2 Objects for an Ethernet Network Interface
 -----------------------------------------------

-A typical Ethernet NIC is monolithic-- the NIC device contains TX/RX queuing mechanisms, configuration mechanisms, buffer management, physical ports, and interrupts.
+A typical Ethernet NIC is monolithic-- the woke NIC device contains TX/RX queuing mechanisms, configuration mechanisms, buffer management, physical ports, and interrupts.
 DPAA2 uses a more granular approach utilizing multiple hardware objects.
 Each object provides specialized